Margaret Bland: Married life and later career

 In 1930, Margaret Bland left Yale Drama School, returned to the South, and married Frank Anderson Sewell, a widowed insurance executive with two daughters.
-Family lore says that he had pursued her unsuccessfully before she left for New Haven, but then eventually appeared there carrying an almost life-size bust of Dante, her favorite poet.
-This apparently sealed the deal.
+Family lore says that he had pursued her unsuccessfully before she left for New Haven, but then eventually appeared there carrying an almost life-size bust of Dante, her favorite poet, which apparently convinced her to marry him.
 They were married at her mother's home in Charlotte and eventually settled in Atlanta.

 Stepmother to two girls, Sallie and Julia, and mother to two children of her own, Edith and Frank Jr., she not only managed a busy domestic household but continued to write and publish plays and poems under her maiden name.
 She also served on the faculty of nearby Agnes Scott College, her alma mater, where she taught classes in both playwriting and French.
-For a time, she conducted independent research on Eugène Ionesco, the Romanian-French playwright who was one of the foremost figures of the avant-garde Parisian theater, the so-called Theatre of the Absurd.
+For a time, she conducted independent research on Eugène Ionesco, the Romanian-French playwright who was one of the foremost figures of the avant-garde Parisian theater, the Theatre of the Absurd.
 She was also actively affiliated with the Alliance Française and the American Association of Teachers of French.
 Later in life, as a member of the Executive Committee of the biracial Georgia Council on Human Relations, she became active in efforts to promote racial equality in the South.
-As a socially conscious person, she was dedicated to working with blacks to help them overcome obstacles in the voter registration process.
+As a socially conscious person, she was dedicated to working with black Americans to help them overcome obstacles in the voter registration process.